Paxtan-Development/study-assistant/README.md

 - `keystorePass`: The password to access your keystore.

 ## Contribution
-Any contribution is welcome.
-Feel free to add any issues or pull requests to the repository.
+Any contribution is welcome, feel free to add any issues or pull requests to the repository.

+Before you contribute, do read through the [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## License
 This project is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 All licenses for the media / libraries used can be found in the About page of the compiled app.